RonanChance/Data-Viz/README.md

 # An Analysis of Tickborne Disease Treatment

-This project is exploring the severe reactions that occur during antibiotic treatment of tick-borne disease.
-The data is retrieved from FAERS (FDA Adverse Events Reporting System) at [FIS FDA](https://fis.fda.gov).
+This research aims to critically assess the adverse effects of antibiotic treatment for tickborne disease.
+Through the use of precise data visualizations, I hope to shed light on the threat that tickborne illnesses pose to our society, and in doing so, help contribute to the formation of future health policies.
+Countless people are currently struggling with these zoonotic, tickborne infections.
+Many do not recover in the manner that medical professionals expect, leaving them searching for relief from their unrelenting symptoms.
+These are the individuals most at risk of experiencing a dangerous, sometimes life-threatening, adverse event from extended antibiotic treatment.
+The data for this project was obtained from the FAERS database (FDA Adverse Events Reporting System) at [FIS FDA](https://fis.fda.gov).

 In this research I define tick-borne disease as any of the following:
 - Lyme Disease (any Borrelia)